IRT-Open-Source/scf/modules/EBU-TT2EBU-TT-D/README.md

       `begin` and `end` attributes' values.
 Only positive values are supported.

+    - offsetStartOfProgramme
+      Set to 1 to use the value of `ebuttm:documentStartOfProgramme` as time-offset that's used for the begin and end attributes.
+This offset is subtracted from all `begin` and `end` attributes' values.

 If the use of any of the offset parameters results in a negative time expression, the processing is aborted.